SCgeeker/SCgeeker.github.io/README.md

 ## Where is the content?

-The `master` branch contains the last version.
+The `master` branch contains the last released version.
 The content is stored in git branches, each of which corresponds to one particular version of the website site.
-For example, to view the original website, switch to the `gh-pages` branch.
+For example, to view the content under construction, switch to the `gh-pages` branch.

+## Structure of this website

+* Homepage: root page opened through http://www.scchen.com
+* About: see `about.md`
+* CV: Link to the least CV I upload to academia.edu
+* Article: see markdown files in `article`
+* Blog: Rmarkdown posts have the source files in `_source`.
+I use this format to write the posts when I have to embed the codes or demonstrate the computations.
+As present I am using R package `brocks`.
+The instruction for `brocks` is summarzied in [this post](https://brendanrocks.com/blogging-with-rmarkdown-knitr-jekyll/).
+Markdown post have the source files in `_posts`.
+I use this format when there are only text and pictures.

 ## License information